Commercial building fire damage showing smoke-damaged office interior

 Activate your business continuity plan

 If you have a business continuity plan, activate it immediately.
 Contact key personnel, redirect customer communications, and notify vendors about potential delivery delays.
-If you don't have a plan, our team can help you manage these logistics.
+If you don't have a plan, our team can help you manage these logistics while restoration is underway.
+Early coordination with stakeholders prevents cascading disruptions to your supply chain and client relationships.

 Step 2